golde-dev/golde/README.md

 - Fly/Vercel.
 It will not provided fully managed services like databases, storage, CI/CD, etc.

+## Why it is better

+### Than terraform

+- Easier to learn, no custom [configuration language](https://www.reddit.com/r/Terraform/comments/15pxr54/why_do_folks_hate_hcl_so_much/), no package manager, plugin system and different extensions tfstate, tfvars, etc.

+- Easy to create higher level abstractions using standard language like typescript, javascript, python, etc. No need to for another orchestration layer like [terragrunt](https://terragrunt.gruntwork.io/)

+- Map directly to common Git based deployment workflows, eliminate need for [multiple workspaces or env specific directories](https://medium.com/@b0ld8/terraform-manage-multiple-environments-63939f41c454)

+- Deep schema validations and type safety of config.
+Planning performs permission simulations and existence checks.
+Reduce chances of failed apply.

+- Config have better self documenting structure, name of resource is part of config, not a separate property.
+Easier to understand if resource will be created on not.

+- Properly open-sourced, so you can contribute and extend it without worrying about rug pulls.
+Monolithic structure and typescript makes it very easy to contribute.

+### Planned premium features

+- State locking and concurrency control for state
+- Cross project state references
+- Managed docker registry,
+- Infrastructure agent to manage dedicated infrastructure.
+- Uptime monitoring and alerting
+- Resources previews and infrastructure diagrams
+- Feature flags and config management
+- Logging and monitoring on top of deployed infrastructure

 ## Ok, give me examples

 ### Serverless next.js deploy

-- it would create necessary infrastructure in AWS
+- Create necessary infrastructure in AWS
+- Package artifacts and upload to s3
-- deploy next.js app on master branch and branches starting feature/*
+- Deploy next.js app on master branch and branches starting feature/*
-- handle cleanup of merged feature branches
+- Pruning of feature branches resources

 ```ts
 import type {Config} from '@golde/cli';